 SIDE NOTE: Going on, you will hear words like ‘blocking’ or ‘asynchronous’ but please remain in your seats as I will be describing each one of them.

-You might be thinking about why the daemon thread is in hold all that time?
-That’s really nice.
-I have read your mind.
+Right now, you might be thinking about why the daemon thread is on hold all that time?
+That’s fascinating because I have read your mind.

 Or am I ?